 Eco-tourism or ecological tourism has been defined as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education” by The International Ecotourism Society (TIES, 2015).
 To answer the question “What is ecotourism?” in a simpler way, it is a form of tourism that is about going out into the natural world and is more about what you do in a place than where you stay.
 It is more than just travelling around the whole world and sightseeing.

 It is the kind of tourism where fragile and/or pristine natural environments are visited in a way that the impact of the visit is minimised.
 The environment and local communities should benefit in such a way that the latter is motivated to keep the local environment pristine.

 Another way to explain what is ecotourism is to say that it involves travel to places where flora, fauna, and cultural heritage are the main attractions.
-It supports conservation efforts through education of tourists, giving them an insight into the human impact on the environment, and helping them gain a better appreciation of the natural habitats.
+It supports conservation efforts through the education of tourists, giving them an insight into the human impact on the environment, and helping them gain a better appreciation of natural habitats.
 It may also benefit the environment through direct investment in conservation efforts.

 History Of Ecotourism

 Although the term ecotourism has been gaining popularity in recent years, it is not a new concept.
 However, there is no clarity as to the origins of the term as there are several different claims as to when it came into use.